Skip to content

 cd excalibase-graphql

-2. Configure your database in src/main/resources/application.yaml:
+2. Configure your database in modules/excalibase-graphql-api/src/main/resources/application.yaml:

 spring: